DavidLiu321/CS50/README.md

 # CS50

-All Psets for CS50 completely done on my own!
+I am a 21 year old business student at the University of British Columbia and an aspiring software engineer.

-This repository will serve as a progress tracker for my journey to completing Harvard's CS50.
+This repository is my first ever and will serve as a progress tracker for my journey to completing Harvard's CS50, the first stepping stone on my road to becoming a great programmer.
 Super excited and looking forward to it!